South Korea Keeps Base Rate Unchanged at 2.25%

 Published on 2014-07-10

-The Committee forecasts that the global economy will sustain its modest recovery going forward, centering around advanced economies, but judges that the possibility exists of its being affected by the changes in global financial market conditions stemming from the shift in the US Federal Reserve’s monetary policy stance, by the weakening of economic growth in some emerging market countries and by geopolitical risks.
+The Committee forecasts that the global economy will sustain its modest recovery going forward, centering around the US, but judges that the possibility exists of its being affected by the changes in global financial market conditions stemming from the shift in the US Federal Reserve’s monetary policy stance, by the weakening of economic growth in the euro area and in some emerging market countries, and by geopolitical risks.

-In Korea, exports have maintained their buoyancy but the Committee judges that improvements in domestic demand, which had contracted due mainly to the impacts of the Sewol ferry accident, have been insufficient, and that the consumption and investment sentiments of economic agents also continue to show sluggishness.
-On the employment front, the scale of increase in the number of persons employed has expanded in line with increases in the 50-and-above age group and in the service sector.
+In Korea, while exports have shown a favorable pattern the Committee judges that domestic demand, after having contracted due mainly to the impacts of the Sewol ferry accident, has improved somewhat, centering around consumption, but that the weak sentiment of economic agents has not clearly recovered.
+On the employment front, the scale of increase in the number of persons employed has expanded, led by increases in the 50-and-above age group and in the service sector.
 The Committee expects that the negative output gap in the domestic economy will gradually narrow going forward, although its pace of narrowing will be moderate.

-Consumer price inflation fell from 1.7 percent the month before to 1.6 percent in July, due mainly to increases in the extents of decline in the prices of agricultural and petroleum products.
-Core inflation excluding agricultural and petroleum product prices rose slightly to 2.2 percent, from 2.1 percent in June.
+Consumer price inflation fell from 1.6 percent the month before to 1.4 percent in August, due mainly to increases in the extents of decline in the prices of agricultural and petroleum products.
+Core inflation excluding agricultural and petroleum product prices rose slightly to 2.4 percent, from 2.2 percent in July, due largely to increases in industrial product prices.
 The Committee forecasts that inflation will gradually rise, but judges that for the time being inflationary pressures will not be high.
-Housing prices in the country excluding Seoul and its surrounding areas showed a slight upward movement, while leasehold deposit prices both in Seoul and its surrounding areas and in the rest of the country continued their modest uptrends.
+In the housing market, the upward trends of both sales and leasehold deposit prices accelerated slightly in Seoul and its surrounding areas, while in the rest of the country their levels of increase seen in the previous month continued.

 Looking ahead, the Committee will conduct monetary policy so as to keep consumer price inflation within the inflation target range over a medium-term horizon while supporting the recovery of economic growth.
-In this process it will closely monitor external risk factors such as shifts in major countries’ monetary policies, changes in economic agents’ sentiment and movements of future economic indicators including the household debt trend, while observing the effects of this month’s Base Rate cut and the government’s economic policies.
+In this process it will closely monitor external risk factors such as shifts in major countries’ monetary policies, changes in economic agents’ sentiment, and the future movements of economic indicators including the household debt trend, while observing the effects of last month’s Base Rate cut and the government’s economic policies.